 - You must have a desire to explore/ attend 12-Step programs

 Every New Mexican has the opportunity and resources available, to engage in a process of recovery from alcohol/drug addiction and/ or mental illness.
 Our vision is to strengthen and heal disrupted lives and families.
-We envision a system where individuals with alcohol and substance use addiction disorders are treated with dignity and respect.
+We envision a system of care where individuals with alcohol and substance use addiction disorders are treated with dignity and respect.

-Our mission is to improve the lives of individuals and families affected by alcohol and other drug use through treatment, education, training and research, promoting a greater understanding of addiction disorders.
+Our mission is to improve the lives of individuals and families affected by alcohol and other drug use through treatment, education, training, research and promoting a greater understanding of addiction disorders.